Calibrating Control-Bounded ADCs: Simulation Results

 \subsection{Transistor Level Simulation}

-A transistor level implementation of \Fig{fig:leapfrog-structure} was designed and simulated with Spectre in 65-nm CMOS technology.
-The specifics are as follows: 1.2~V power supply, $C_1=11.7$~pF, $C_2=C_3=2.925$~pF, and $C_4=C_5=C_6=975$~fF, an input signal amplitude range of $600$~mVpp and $R_{\kappa_1} / R_{\kappa_0} = 0.03$.
-The comparators have an input referred noise of $130$~$\mu$Vrms which was achieved by extending the decision time to a quarter of the control period.
-Stability issues, due to the long decision time, were addressed by ternary comparators with decision thresholds at $\pm50$~mV.
+To further validate the calibration algorithm, a differential transistor-level implementation of \Fig{fig:leapfrog-structure} was designed and simulated with Spectre in a 65-nm CMOS technology using the parametrization of \Sec{sec:simulations}.
+The design was purposefully over-dimensioned in terms of linearity such that thermal noise levels limit the performance.
+The specifics are as follows: 1.2~V power supply, $C_1=11.7$~pF, $C_2=C_3=2.925$~pF, and $C_4=C_5=C_6=975$~fF, a differential input signal of $1.2$~Vpp and $R_{\kappa_1} / R_{\kappa_0} = 0.03$.
+The amplifiers are class AB two-stage RC-compensated amplifiers as in \cite{RACGLM:2006}. \Fig{fig:transistor_level} (a) and (b) shows the internals of the first amplifier in \Fig{fig:leapfrog-structure}.
+The first stage amplifier has an open-loop simulated input-referred noise level of $24.9~\mu$Vrms over the $10$~MHz signal bandwidth.
+Furthermore, the first stage amplifier, when configured as an inverting op-amp with a capacitive feedback $C_1$ and a resistive input $R_{\beta_1}$, measures a 83.8~dB \ac{SDR} for a full-scale input sinusoidal signal at 0.76~MHz.
+The amplifiers are downsized to somewhat match the diminishing thermal noise and linearity requirements.
+The approximate scaling can be seen from the resulting simulated power consumption as $P_{A_1}=8.5$~mW, $P_{A_2} = P_{A_3}=2.3$~mW, and $P_{A_4}=\dots=P_{A_6}=0.9$~mW.
+The comparators, see \Fig{fig:transistor_level} (c) and (d), are based on \cite{MAPM:2008} and have an input referred noise of $130$~$\mu$Vrms which was achieved by extending the decision time to a quarter of the control period.
+Stability issues, due to long decision time, were addressed by using ternary comparators with decision thresholds at $\pm50$~mV.
 The ternary comparators result in a reduced maximum state swing, by approximately $30\%$, which translates into $\approx3$~dB \ac{SNR} gain, see \Eq{eq:estimate_decomposition}.
-The amplifiers are class AB two-stage RC-compensated amplifiers as in \cite{RACGLM:2006} with an simulated input-referred noise of $67.03\mu$~Vrms.
-They are non-uniformly downsized to somewhat match the diminishing thermal noise and linearity requirements.
-The approximate scaling can be seen from the resulting simulated power consumption as $P_{A_1}=8.5$~mW, $P_{A_2} = P_{A_3}=2.3$~mW, and $P_{A_4}=\dots=P_{A_6}=0.9$~mW.
+Some characteristic simulated waveforms from the first and second stage of the designed \ac{CBADC} can be seen in \Fig{fig:waveforms}.

-In \Fig{fig:psd}, both the calibrated and uncalibrated PSDs of the estimate from \Eq{eq:estimate} are shown for a FS input signal at $f_s/2^7 \approx 1.5$~MHz.
-A \ac{SNDR} of $80.9$ (calibrated) and $61.7$ (uncalibrated)~dB and a \ac{SFDR} of $\approx97$~dB is estimated directly from the \ac{PSD}.
-The implementation has a simulated total power consumption of $18.43$~mW resulting in a predicted Schreier FoM of 168.24~dB and a Walden FoM of 101.6~fJ/conv.
+In \Fig{fig:psd}, both the calibrated and uncalibrated PSDs of the estimate from \Eq{eq:estimate} are shown for a FS input signal at $f_s/2^8 \approx 0.76$~MHz.
+A \ac{SNDR} of $80.4$ (calibrated) and $58.3$ (uncalibrated)~dB is estimated directly from the \ac{PSD}.
+The transistor level implementation has a simulated power consumption of $18.43$~mW.